swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 Fluent Bit tails the local log files, buffers them in memory and on disk, and uploads them to the storage bucket when a batch reaches a configured size or age.

-!!! question "Why a sidecar?"

-    A sidecar is a helper container that runs alongside the main application container in the same pod.
-It keeps the model service unchanged, moves network I/O out of the inference path, and shares a local volume with the model container.
-Fluent Bit also batches small records into larger objects, which is cheaper and faster than per-request uploads.

 #### Create the Fluent Bit configuration